au-research/raid-metadata/rtd/docs/source/core.rst

 1.1 identifier.id
 ^^^^^^^^^^^^^^^^^

-**Definition**: A unique string that identifies a Research Activity Identifier (RAiD); RAiD name
+**Definition**: A unique string that identifies a Research Activity Identifier (RAiD); RAiD name.

 **Requirement**: Mandatory

 **Occurence**: 1

-**Allowed values**: A RAiD name registered by a RAiD Registration Agency expressed as an actionable URL
+**Allowed values**: A RAiD name registered by a RAiD Registration Agency expressed as an actionable URL.

 **Format**: ``https://raid.org/prefix/suffix``